 In New Jersey, those who have received a bankruptcy discharge more than 12 months ago can file a state court motion to “cancel” judgments.
 This is an alternative that may work well for many people.

 Using a Chapter 13 Petition to Avoid having to sell your home

 A Chapter 13 Bankruptcy can be used to bring a mortgage current and to stop judgment holders or other creditors from demanding or seizing your income.
 In this way, a sale of the home may not be needed.
 See our other blog articles where this is discussed.

-Let us help you minimize the stress, anxiety and confusion that come with a personal bankruptcy filing.
-At Neuner & Ventura, LLP, we offer a free initial consultation to every client.
+At Neuner & Ventura, LLP, we provide a free initial consultation to every client.
 We do, however, reserve the right to charge a fee to review any work done by another attorney.
-For an appointment, call Neuner & Ventura at 856-596-2828 or send us an e-mail.
+To set up an appointment, call our office at 856-596-2828 or send us an e-mail.
 Evening and weekend appointments are available upon request.

 Representing Clients Across Central and Southern New Jersey